Hair on Fire

 Review, DarkFire, Seven Hills Review, Helix Literary Magazine and other places.
 She

-makes her home with dogs, cats, chickens and horses
+makes her home with dogs, cats, chickens and horses–and a couple of important people

 at Resurrection Mule Farm in Southern Illinois.